How to Get Over Jealousy in a Relationship: 15 Ways

 9. Understand your beliefs

-So, how to overcome jealousy in a marriage?
+So, how can jealousy be overcome in a marriage?
 It means understanding your beliefs about relationships, yourself, and life in general.

-For example, do you believe that you and your spouse should do everything together, or is it ok to have separate friends?
+For example, do you believe that you and your spouse should do everything together, or is it okay to have separate friends?
 What about how you split your household roles?

 It’s very difficult to break away from the conditioning of our past, but it starts with reflection.
-So, list all your beliefs relating to relationships and life and then reflect on the helpful ones and the not-so-helpful ones.
+List all your beliefs about relationships and life, and then reflect on the helpful and the not-so-helpful ones.

 How can you then rephrase the unhelpful ones?
-If you can do that, you will achieve a major victory in overcoming jealousy in relationships.
+If you can do that, you will achieve a major victory in overcoming relationship jealousy.

 10. Talk to a friend